 - Use forgiveness to free your energy for better things.
 When you’re consumed by resentment, anger and constantly opening and revisiting old wounds, you can never heal and move on.
-Do yourself a favor and forgive.
+Do yourself a favour and forgive.

 - Make a concentrated effort to move on.
 Get back into the beauty and excitement of what life has to offer.
 Go places and do things that make you happy and content rather than focusing on how you were once hurt.

 - It’s your choice.
-What do you choose – peace and happiness or the righteous anger than comes from hanging on to the past?
+What do you choose – peace and happiness or the righteous anger that comes from hanging on to the past?
 If your choice is peace and happiness, you’ll practice forcing hurtful thoughts from your mind and replacing them with positive, happy thoughts for the future.

 - View your future as a blank slate.
 You can write on it what you wish – either happy times or a dim and destructive view of life.
 Which will serve you best for what you want to do with your life?

 Some people use past hurts as excuses to forget life goals and wallow in self-pity.

 You’re actually letting yourself off the hook to achieve anything meaningful in life.